Dart-Code/Dart-Code/README.md

 - `refactor.surround.tryCatch` - Surround with 'try-catch'
 - `refactor.surround.tryFinally` - Surround with 'try-finally'
 - `refactor.surround.while` - Surround with 'while'

+## Analytics

+This extension reports some analytics such as:

+- Extension load and analysis times
+- Whether you have disabled some settings (such as showing TODOs in Problems Window or Closing Labels)
+- Frequency of use of features like Hot Reload, Full Restart and Open Observatory
+- Crashes in the Dart analysis server
+- Platform and Dart/Flutter SDK versions

+Reporting can be disabled via the `dart.allowAnalytics` setting.

 ## Release Notes